Szarkk/KROM/docs/KromCLIOverview.md

 - Runs all enabled core stages in sequence by default if flags provided; triggers interactive wizard if no flags.
 - Example: `python main.py --verbose` (runs defaults with detailed output).
 - For bundled exe: `krom.exe [flags]`.
+- AV tools (e.g., in Disinfect) are temporary by default: Installed for the stage, then uninstalled to avoid bloat.
+Use `--keep-av` to retain them.

 ### Interactive Wizard
 When running without flags (or with only globals like `--config`), Krom launches an interactive wizard for guided setup.
 This prompts step-by-step through global options, stage/enhancement selection, and custom parameters before running.
 Useful for casual users.